Auto Club Speedway: Planned reconstruction

 On September 8, 2020, it was revealed that documents for the reconstruction of the facility as a half-mile high banked oval had been filed with San Bernardino County.
 As first reported by The Insider, the new short track layout would feature long straightaways like Martinsville Speedway and high banked turns like those featured at Bristol Motor Speedway.
 According to the published preliminary site plan, the new layout would fit inside the footprint of the current layout's trioval, and utilize much of the existing infrastructure such as the garages (which would be outside the new track), main grandstand and pit road suites (which would overlook the relocated backstretch).
-The work would be scheduled to start after the 2021 Auto Club 400, and was scheduled to be completed in time for the 2022 season.
+The work was scheduled to start after the 2021 Auto Club 400, and to be completed in time for the 2022 season.

-In December 2020, it was announced that the 2021 race weekend had been cancelled due to complications surrounding the COVID-19 pandemic.
-On February 27, 2022, Auto Club Speedway president Dave Allen announced on Sirius XM NASCAR Radio that plans to convert the speedway have been put on hold.
+In December 2020, it was announced that the 2021 race weekend had been canceled due to complications surrounding the COVID-19 pandemic.
+On February 27, 2022, Auto Club Speedway president Dave Allen announced on Sirius XM NASCAR Radio that plans to convert the speedway had been put on hold.
 With the Busch Light Clash now being held at the Los Angeles Memorial Coliseum beginning in 2022, there was now no official commitment from NASCAR to follow through with plans to convert the speedway.
-In early 2023, following the Busch Light Clash at The Coliseum, NASCAR COO Steve O'Donnell made mention that NASCAR was, "evaluating the market as a whole and what's the best place for us to race within the totality of 2024 and beyond."
+In early 2023, following the Busch Light Clash at The Coliseum, NASCAR chief operating officer Steve O'Donnell made mention that NASCAR was, "evaluating the market as a whole and what's the best place for us to race within the totality of 2024 and beyond."

+In 2023, the track was closed for reconstruction as part of the Next Gen California racing project.
+Demolition began in October 2023.
+By 2025, 433 of the 522 acres of land used for the speedway had been sold to build warehouses and an industrial park.
+NASCAR hoped to use the remaining area under their control to build the new track, though commissioner Steve Phelps said in April 2025 that the project was on hold due to high construction expenses and more pressing matters to address.

+Transportation

+The Auto Club Speedway was served by a special Metrolink station, opened only on race days.